 Los Alamitos Unified School District sets a high priority upon ensuring that high quality, standards-based textbooks and materials are available for every student to support instructional programs in the schools.
-Prior to adoption, the Los Alamitos Unified School District conducts a thorough review of its curriculum to ensure that it is aligned with California Standards for the Common Core.
+Prior to adoption, the Los Alamitos Unified School District conducts a thorough review of its curriculum to ensure that it is aligned with the California Standards for the Common Core.
 Under California law, the State Board of Education reviews K-8 textbooks and other instructional materials and then adopts those meeting specific quality standards.
 In the Los Alamitos Unified School District, textbooks considered for adoption are carefully reviewed by a committee of teachers and administrators.
 The most promising programs are piloted using established criteria and guidelines.
-The recommended books are then approved by the Los Alamitos Unified School District Board of Education.
-To receive State instructional funds, the Los Alamitos Unified School District ensures that it has fully complied with the requirements of Education Code Section 60119.
+The recommended books are then approved by the Los Alamitos Unified School District ensures that it has fully complied with the requirements of Education Code Section 60119.
 The District has also conducted an annual public hearing ensuring the sufficiency of instructional materials.
 Each school maintains a library/media center which is supported by District.